On soliton (in-)stability in multi-dimensional cubic-quintic nonlinear Schr\"odinger equations: Orbital stability of action ground states in 2D

 In order to illustrate that the qualitative picture found before is not due to our specific choice of perturbations, we shall also consider ground states perturbed by a small Gaussian-like perturbation, i.e.

+Note that we only consider smooth perturbations in this paper in order to allow for spectral accuracy in the radial coordinate, i.e., an exponential decrease of the numerical error with the number of collocation points.
 In Fig.~\ref{NL35_d2solom01gauss} we show the behavior in time of the respective $L^{\infty}$-norms for the two choices $\pm \lambda$.
 In both situations the difference between $|u|$ at $t_{\rm f}=20$ and $Q_{\rm \omega =0.1}$ is found to be of the order $\mathcal O(10^{-4})$.
 Moreover, the error (not depicted here for the sake of readability) is again found to be largest close to the origin.

 If similar perturbations are applied to other ground states $Q_\omega$, the resulting solution $u$ behaves qualitatively similarly.
 Our numerical tests therefore support Conjecture~\ref{conj:2d}.
 However, we also find that the smaller the choice of $\omega\in (0, \tfrac{3}{16})$, the longer it takes for the solution $u$ to reach its final state.
 In fact, for small enough $\omega$, damping effects within the time-oscillations of $|u|$ become almost invisible, even if one computes up to much larger times $t_{\rm f}=400$, see Fig.~\ref{NL35_d2solom005}.